 Seeking medical attention is at the top of the list.
 Be sure that you or a loved one involved in any accident seek immediate medical help.

 Next, try to secure the vehicle and preserve it for inspection by an expert in airbag mechanics and deployment.
-Consult an experienced airbag attorney as soon as you can after the accident.
-An effective airbag lawyer with significant resources to fight these cases can help you with the vehicle preservation and with finding and retaining the necessary experts.
+Consult an experienced attorney as soon as you can after the accident.
+An effective lawyer with significant resources to fight these cases can help you with the vehicle preservation and with finding and retaining the necessary experts.

-Airbag Operation During Airbag Injury Accidents
+Airbag Operation During Accidents

-Airbag injuries can be caused by how the airbag reacts in an accident and whether or not it adjusts to the size, weight and position of the occupant, and to the position of the seat.
+Injuries can be caused by how the airbag reacts in an accident and whether or not it adjusts to the size, weight and position of the occupant, and to the position of the seat.

-Various factors affect deployment of advanced airbag systems (installed in all 2006 and later models), which can create the risk of airbag accidents resulting from system failures or airbag defects.
+Various factors affect deployment of advanced airbag systems (installed in all 2006 and later models), which can create the risk of accidents resulting from system failures or defects.
 Some of these factors include:

 - Position of the seat.
 The position of the seat on the seat track can affect how soon, or late, an occupant comes into contact with the airbag.
 Therefore, sensors should adjust the speed of the deployment to match the seat’s position.
-If the sensors don’t operate properly or if not enough sensors are installed, airbag injuries can be severe.
+If the sensors don’t operate properly or if not enough sensors are installed, injuries can be severe.

 - Occupant position and weight.
 Where an occupant is sitting in a vehicle, whether middle, the side, or leaning forward, and how much that occupant weighs, will also affect when and how the occupant will come into contact with the airbag.
 Sensors should adjust for these circumstances, but indicators are not foolproof.
 For instance, a lighter person holding a bag of groceries could give the sensor false information about the occupants’ forward-moving velocity.